sjwild/sjwild.github.io/Vote_intention.markdown

 permalink: /canadian-vote-intention/
 ---

-Last updated: __January 27, 2022__
+Last updated: __February 12, 2022__

 This is my estimate of Canadian vote intention based on polls listed on [Wikipedia](https://en.wikipedia.org/wiki/Opinion_polling_for_the_45th_Canadian_federal_election).
 The predictions for voting intention assume that the polling errors are the same both pre- and post- 2021 election.
 That may or may not be true, but I suspect that polling errors are correlated between these periods.

-Using polls up to and including January 27, 2022, the LPC and CPC are tied.
-Estimated vote intention for January 27th was:
+Using polls up to and including February 12, 2022, the LPC and CPC are tied.
+Estimated vote intention for February 12th was:

 |**Party**    | **Vote share**  | **95% bounds**     |
 |-------------|:---------------:|:------------------:|